dbertella/conf-sketches/jsday-2016/day-2.md

 *Generators*, a new type of function that doesn't have the *run-to-completion* behaviour of the other functions.
 They have a *yield* keyword that can pause/restart the flow and you have full control on it.

-Unfortunately you have to use libraries to use them but seems like the next javascript, ES7 (ehm ES2016), will ship async / await natively.
+Unfortunately you have to import libraries to use them but seems like the next javascript, ES7 (ehm ES2016), will ship async / await natively.
 You can start playing with it using babel (or typescript).
 ```
 npm install -g babel-cli